What are the best solar panels for your home?

 Figuring out which solar panel is best for you is a little like that, although with this article I hope to make is less complicated for you.
 You won’t need a spreadsheet.

-The best solar panel for your home is based on which factors you care about the most, whether that’s aesthetics, having a long warranty, getting the maximum electricity generation out of limited roof space, or having panels that perform well in really hot weather.
-Once you figure out which of these factors matters to you, then you can determine which are the best solar panels on the market for your installation.
+The best solar panel for your home is based on the factors you care about the most, whether that’s aesthetics, having a long warranty, getting the maximum electricity generation out of limited roof space, or having panels that perform well in hot weather.
+Once you figure out what matters most to you, then you can decide which are the best solar panels for your installation.